We believe what makes a great school is breadth and depth of learning and experience. We want our students to leave us with:

 - skills to get them successfully through life

 - having had a happy time at Dallam.

 Take a look at what we offer to fulfil this desire through curriculum and extra-curricular learning, pastoral care, SEND, Sixth Form, careers guidance, boarding, the Duke of Edinburgh Award and residential trips.

 Curriculum and extra-curricular learning

-The priorities of a curriculum change over time and here at Dallam we consider scientific, technological, social and religious developments in our society to shape the curriculum we teach in order to help give our students the best chance to thrive professionally and personally in their life.
+The priorities of a curriculum change over time and here at Dallam we consider scientific, humanities, language, art and technological, social and religious developments in our society to shape the curriculum we teach in order to help give our students the best chance to thrive professionally and personally in their life.